 Among peer schools CBS is unusual in three respects.
 For one thing, Columbia MBA students may enroll in either August or January.
 The two paths, each comprised of four terms, merge in the fall of the second year to complete electives as a single class.
 The school claims that both paths are identical in terms of competitiveness of admissions, and academic rigor, though the acceptance rate for the January intake is significantly higher.
 Last year, CBS admitted 232 of the 562 applicants who applied under that January option for an acceptance rate of 41.3% versus the 14% rate for admits to its full two-year program.
 Some 204 of the January admits enrolled for a yield rate of 87.9%.

-Secondly, Columbia is among very few schools with an early decision deadline for students who want to enroll in the school’s August-start.
-If you apply to CBS early decision, your application will obviously received more favorable treatment.
+Secondly, Columbia is among the very few schools with an early decision deadline for students who want to enroll in the school’s August-start.
+If you apply to CBS early decision, your application will obviously receive more favorable treatment.
 But you also have to sign a commitment to attend CBS and withdraw all other applications and decline other offers, if admitted.
 You also have to fork over a rather hefty $6,000 tuition deposit within two weeks of admission that is nonrefundable.
 About 30% of Columbia’s full-time MBA students enter in January for its accelerated program.

 Finally, CBS is different because admissions here is not as entirely structured in separate rounds, with specific dates for interview invites and decisions.
 The school reviews candidates on a rolling basis, and early decision applicants are given decisions before regular decision applications.
 Because CBS uses this process, it is always an advantage to apply well before the deadline, just as the odds fall in your favor by applying in round one or two at rival schools.